White Latin Americans: El Salvador

 According to the official 2007 Census in El Salvador, 12.7% of Salvadorans identified as being "white", and 86.3% as mestizo.

 Historically, in Chalatenango due to the small indigenous population in the area and colonial governors wanting to repopulate the land with Europeans, today it is presumed that majority of population is white or pure European.
 Spaniards, mainly from Galicia and Asturias emigrated to El Salvador.
 Their descendants are the blonde and fair-skinned people of Chalatenango Department.
 Later, the country would experience other waves of other European immigrants, mainly Italian and Spaniards.
 During World War II, El Salvador gave documents to Jews from Hungary, France, Germany, the Netherlands, Poland, and Switzerland.
 It is estimated that they were up to 20,000 immigrants.

 Genetic study of the publication Genomic Components in America's demography, in which geneticists from all over the continent and Japan participated, that the average genetic composition of the average Salvadoran is: 52% European, 40% Amerindian, 6% African and 2% Middle Eastern.

 Guatemala

-Italians in the central park of Guatemala City (1900).
+Italian Guatemalans in the central park of Guatemala City (1900).

-In the recent 2018 Census, those mestizos and whites are included in one category (Ladinos), accounting 56% of population.
-Into the category Ladino, include part of Amerindians culturally Hispanic along people of mixed heritage, part of mixed Guatemalans could have important European ancestry or being castizo (mixed+white), specially in Metropolitan Areas and the East.
+In the 2018 census, mestizos and whites are included in one category called Ladino, which accounts for 56% of the population.
+The term "Ladino" is used especially in Guatemala to denote people who are mestizo in most cases.
+Since white people are not differentiated from mestizos in the census, and since the Ladino label is somewhat broader, Amerindians who are culturally Hispanic, mestizos of mixed ethnic heritage, castizos of mostly European heritage (3/4 white), and White Guatemalans may all identify as Ladino.
+This group is most concentrated in Guatemala City and the east.